European Union (EU) - Export requirements for fish and seafood

 Modifications

-- Where a request is made to modify either the unique establishment identifier or establishment name on any EU approval list, the establishment must ensure that all documentation and labelling identifies the old registration number and legal name recorded on the relevant EU approval list until such time as the list is officially amended and the validity date has been reached
+- Where a request is made to modify either the establishment ID number or establishment name on any EU approval list, the establishment must ensure that all documentation and labelling identifies the old establishment ID number and legal name recorded on the relevant EU approval list until such time as the list is officially amended and the validity date has been reached

 Deletions